NullVoxPopuli/rfcs/text/0000-explicit-dependency-injection.md

 }
 ```

-Instead, with this RFC, the service pseudo-function should check for the type of the parameter, and:
+In addition to string-based keys, with this RFC, the service pseudo-function should check for the type of the parameter, and:

 ```ts
 function service(nameOrClass) {